A Tower, Four Walls and a Purpose: Ithaca College's Athletics and Events Center is a Cornerstone for the Community

 In additional to its human benefits, the Center is also easy on the environment.
 Designed to meet LEED (Leadership in Energy and Environmental Design) silver standards, the building includes strategically placed windows for natural lighting, a reflective roof to minimize cooling requirements and low-emitting materials to ensure indoor air quality.
 The Center’s distinctive tower provides natural cooling and ventilation to the building’s 177,000 square feet of interior space.

-Originally published in Media Relations: A Tower, Four Walls and a Purpose: Ithaca College's Athletics and Events Center is a Cornerstone for the Community.
+Originally published in IC News: A Tower, Four Walls and a Purpose: Ithaca College's Athletics and Events Center is a Cornerstone for the Community.